 At the start of 2021, I began doing yoga every day.
-At first, I only planned to do it for 30 days but during that initial period I expanded my quest.
+At first, I only planned to do it for 30 days, but during that initial period, I expanded my practice.
 How did I manage to do this from home?
-As a beginner, I turned to yoga with Adriene on YouTube.
-Previously I had done yoga a few times.
-I even attempted 30 days at one point in 2019, but other stuff came in the way of completing that.
-In the beginning, it was more of a challenge and I had anticipated.
-I wasn’t the most flexible person four months ago, in fact that was my main goal with all of this, and to my surprise – it made a huge difference.
-For me every day didn’t have to be a certain time or intensity, as Adriene says – just showing up to the mat is enough.
-The goal is to continue this habit until the end of the year (and possibly even longer), I am excited to continue experiencing this journey.
+As a beginner, I turned to Yoga with Adriene on YouTube.
+Previously, I had done yoga a few times.
+I even attempted a 30-day challenge at one point in 2019, but other commitments prevented me from completing it.
+In the beginning, it was more challenging than I had anticipated.
+Four months ago, I wasn’t the most flexible person, and that was my main goal with all of this.
+To my surprise, it made a huge difference.
+For me, every day didn’t have to be a specific time or intensity; as Adriene says, just showing up on the mat is enough.
+My goal is to continue this habit until the end of the year, and possibly even longer.
+I’m excited to continue experiencing this journey.

-So what results have I gotten so far?
-As previously mentioned I’m a lot more flexible, I also feel more at home in my body since it’s less rigid.
-Of course, there are different types of yoga that give slightly different results, but the mix of types I practice also made me stronger in terms of muscle definition.
+So, what results have I seen so far?
+As previously mentioned, I’m a lot more flexible, and I feel more at home in my body since it’s less rigid.
+Of course, different types of yoga give slightly different results, but the mix of types I practice has made me stronger in terms of muscle definition.
 Becoming stronger also makes you move with more precision.
-There is also a mindfulness aspect to yoga, which is not to be underestimated.
-It’s difficult to measure or estimate how it impacts mood but let’s just say that there’s a slight positive difference.
-The only downside to this is that it can feel difficult to carve out half an hour to forty minutes every day.
-At one point I had a cold which made showing up to practice feel more difficult, but in the end, I showed up to the mat and did some very light yoga for that week.
-One of the best things about yoga is the versatility – it can be whatever you wanted to be; flexibility, strength, mindfulness, etc, or a combination.
-One thing I did not anticipate before starting, was how much my posture would improve.
+There is also a mindfulness aspect to yoga, which should not be underestimated.
+It’s difficult to measure or estimate how it affects mood, but let’s just say that there’s a slightly positive difference.
+The only downside to this is that it can be challenging to carve out half an hour to forty minutes every day.
+At one point, I had a cold, which made showing up to practice feel more difficult.
+But in the end, I showed up on the mat and did some very light yoga for that week.
+One of the best things about yoga is its versatility.
+It can be whatever you want it to be: flexibility, strength, mindfulness, etc., or a combination.
+One thing I did not anticipate before starting was how much my posture would improve.
 I believe this is a function of better core strength and being more mindful of posture in general.

-I tried to implement this habit by taking inspiration from the book Atomic Habits, doing a little bit every day gives huge results in the long run.
+I tried to implement this habit by taking inspiration from the book Atomic Habits.
+Doing a little bit every day gives huge results in the long run.
 The improvement compounds.
-Going forward I’m combining yoga with running, the plan is to do yoga every day and go running a few times a week.
-I still feel like I have a lot to learn about yoga – it’s a very gradual process it takes time.
-If you want to start doing yoga every day I would recommend this: start with one of the 30 day challenges on YouTube, there are lots of great options, also think about sensation over how the shape looks and give it time.
+Going forward, I’m combining yoga with running.
+The plan is to do yoga every day and go running a few times a week.
+I still feel like I have a lot to learn about yoga.
+It’s a gradual process, and it takes time.
+If you want to start doing yoga every day, I would recommend starting with one of the 30-day challenges on YouTube.
+There are lots of great options.
+Also, think about sensation over how the pose looks and give it time.
 Be patient.
-Personally, I keep my mat rolled out on the floor most of the time since I practice every day, which also makes it an obvious reminder and easy to start.
+Personally, I keep my mat rolled out on the floor most of the time since I practice every day.
+It also serves as a reminder and makes it easy to start.
 Consider what you want to achieve and why.
 Best of luck!